 In our last blog, we covered the importance of standard operating procedures (SOPs) in maintaining quality, protecting the public and employees, and meeting compliance and security regulation demands.
 SOPs are vital documents that lay out the who, what, when, and where for important procedures in your industry or organization.
-But what about the “how” in that equation?
-That’s where work instructions come in.
+But how do you write standard operating procedures and work instructions?
+That’s where our technical writing courses come in.

 SOPs vs. Work InstructionsWhereas SOPs are top-level documents that tell employees which actions to take under a variety of circumstances, work instructions describe those actions in detail.
 These instructions aren’t necessarily long or verbose.
 They should be as clear and concise as possible.